-PROJECTS AUTHORIZED IN FISCAL YEAR 2011
+PROJECTS AUTHORIZED IN FISCAL YEAR 2012

 Another measure of plan implementation is the projects and project values authorized in the previous fiscal year.
-These projects were in the 2011 to 2014 TIP.
+These projects were in the 2012 to 2015 TIP.
 They have now been removed since they have advanced to a point of authorization of funds.
 These project authorizations, in addition to the status of major projects (Tables 10 and 11), illustrate the progress made toward implementing the region's 2030 Transportation Plan.

-The projects authorized in 2009 are recorded in Table A-21.
-The total value of these project authorizations is approximately \$891 million.
+The projects authorized in 2012 are recorded in Table A-21.
+FTA funded projects are not included in this total as funds for these projects are applied for on an ongoing basis.
+The total value of these project authorizations is approximately \$434 million.